SpaceXpanse/Whitepaper/README.md

 Open source
 Foundation operated

-- Currency and creation of tokens
+- Currency, fungible and nonfungible tokens
 - Storage of Digital IDs and other information
 - Decentralized DNS aka dDNS /from Namecoin code/
 - Storage of files by implementation of IPFS